lightward/mechanic-tasks/docs/automatically-cancel-orders-with-certain-risk-indicators/README.md

 Tags: Cancel, Orders, Risk

-This task auto-cancels incoming orders when it finds all of a certain set of risk indicator messages.
-Risk messages must match exactly, so double-check your configuration!
+This task auto-cancels incoming orders when it finds all of a certain set of risk assessment facts.
+Risk assessment facts must match exactly, so double-check your configuration!

 * View in the task library: [tasks.mechanic.dev/automatically-cancel-orders-with-certain-risk-indicators](https://tasks.mechanic.dev/automatically-cancel-orders-with-certain-risk-indicators)
 * Task JSON, for direct import: [task.json](../../tasks/automatically-cancel-orders-with-certain-risk-indicators.json)